-Utilizing a highly specific phenol-chloroform extraction, RNA is partitioned into the upper, aqueous phase whereas DNA and proteins are partitioned into the lower, organic phase.
+Utilizing a highly specific phenol-chloroform extraction, RNA is partitioned into the upper, agueous phase whereas DNA and proteins are partitioned into the lower, organic phase.
+The phase lock gel matrix will act as a barrier in between the two phases.

-- For each sample, centrifuge 1 phase lock gel tube for 1 minute at 12,000 x g at 18 °C. This collects the gel on the bottom of the tube. - 9 Transfer the homogenized tissue (cells) in Isolation Buffer (IB) into a phase lock gel tube. - 10 Add 400 μl phenol solution pH 4.3 and mix by inverting the tube 5 times. - 11 Add 150 μl Acidic Buffer (AB) and mix by pipetting. - 12 Add 200 μl of chloroform.
+- For each sample, centrifuge one phase lock gel tube for 1 minute at 12,000 x g at 18 °C. This collects the gel on the bottom of the tube.
+ATTENTION: Phase lock gel tubes should be equilibrated for 30 minutes at room temperature before use! - 9 Transfer the homogenized sample in Isolation Buffer (IB) into a phase lock gel tube. - 10 Add 400 μl phenol solution pH 4.3 and mix by inverting the tube 5 times. - Add 150 μl Acidic Buffer (AB) and mix by pipetting. - 12 Add 200 μl of chloroform.

 Mix vigorously by 3 cycles of 5 seconds vortexing and 1 second pausing.

-- Attention: Vigorous vortexing is essential to disperse the chloroform efficiently and - effectively separate all the phenol that will contain the gDNA and protein into the organic phase.
+ATTENTION: Vigorous vortexing is essential to disperse the chloroform efficiently and effectively separate all the phenol that will contain the gDNA and protein into the or-

+- ganic phase.
 Do not be afraid of shearing the gDNA.
-Even if this happens all DNA will separate into the lower organic phase irrespective of its size. - 14 Incubate for 2 minutes at room temperature. - 15 Centrifuge for 2 minutes at 12,000 x g at 18 °C. - 16 Transfer the upper phase to a new 2 ml micro-tube by decanting. - For the purification of total RNA, proceed with step 18 in 5.3.1.
-For the purification of the large RNA fraction and optionally the small RNA fraction, proceed with step 18 in 5.3.2.
+Even if this happens, all DNA will separate into the lower organic phase irrespective of its size. - 14 Incubate for 2 minutes at room temperature. - Centrifuge for 2 minutes at 12,000 x q at 18 °C. ATTENTION: Temperatures below 18 °C. can negatively influence phase separation.
+Repeat centrifugation at correct temperature if phase separation is incomplete.

+- Transfer the upper phase to a new 2 ml micro-tube by decanting.
+ATTENTION: Do not transfer the upper phase by pipetting to avoid carry-over of the phase lock gel. - For the purification of total RNA, proceed with step 18 in 5.3.1.1.
+For the purification of the large and small RNA fraction, proceed with step 18 in 5.3.1.2.
+ATTENTION: For the small RNA fraction column loading of the large RNA must be performed first.
+The small RNA fraction will be in the flow-through then.